Stengaardens Landfill, Hvalsø

 Phase 1 is a literature study to determine promising combinations of membranes and contaminants.
 Phase 2 is a pilot scale test of the ability of the membranes to retain dissolved contaminants.
 Phase 3 is a pliot scale test of the ability of different advanced oxidation processes to treat the concentrated retentate.

-During Fall 2018 Phase 2 is in operation at the Innovation Garage
+2018-2019 Phase 2 was in operation at the Innovation Garage with unpromising results concerning chlorinated solvents.